Tea Houses Vs. Camping On Manaslu Tsum Valley Trek

 Camping On The Manaslu Tsum Valley Trek

-Camping on the routes of Manaslu Tsum Valley offers you the freedom to venture beyond tea house routes and sleep under the stars in complete wilderness.
+Camping trek on the routes of Manaslu Tsum Valley offers you the freedom to venture beyond tea house routes and sleep under the stars in complete wilderness.
 You will get to experience the trail in its rawest, most secluded form, far from the crowds and deep in nature.

-Cost Comparision: Tea House Vs. Camping
+Cost Comparision: Tea House Vs. Camping Trek On Manaslu Tsum Valley Trek

 Below is a brief cost breakdown on your daily cost.